Deliciously Organic - Carrie Korem, FNTP

 Jump to Recipe

-Todayโ€™s recipe uses only 6 ingredients andย providesย a quick way to get a meal on the table (Thank you to Jennifer for the recipe idea!).
-Brown rice pasta, swiss chard, red onion, bacon, cream and salt.
-It utilizes several of myย pantryย staples so I only needed to buy a few ingredients to make aย quick,ย delicious, and nourishing meal for my family.
+It’s a combination of brown rice pasta, swiss chard, red onion, bacon, cream and sea salt.
+It utilizes several pantry staples so you only needed to buy a few ingredients to make a quick, delicious, and nourishing meal for your family.

 Print